830000A 1983: JIMMY CLIFF.

 Additional musicians at the encores: Jimmy Page (gtr)/Jeff Beck (gtr)

-Note: The whole show was professionally filmed and released on video in
+Note: The whole show was professionally filmed and telecast on US MTV

-Autumn 1984.
-Soundboard recording was made by Glyn Johns with
+A professional audio recording was made by Glyn Johns with The Rolling

-The Rolling Stones Mobile (sound engineer: Mick McKenna).
-Also
+Stones Mobile Recording Unit (sound engineer: Mick McKenna).

 830921A 21st September: ALL STAR BAND.